 Do you plan to run a motor vehicle record (MVR) check on all your employee drivers this year?
 If not, you should.
 You can reduce your company’s risk profile by instituting annual or bi-annual MVR checks as part of a driver safety program.

 Why you need a driver safety program

-If your organization employs workers who operate vehicles as part of their job, you face a high risk that an employee will become involved in an accident.
-If an employee causes a motor vehicle accident while on the job and significant injuries result, the whole company could face liability.
+If your organization employs workers who operate vehicles as part of their job, you face a high risk that an employee will be involved in an accident.
+If an employee causes a motor vehicle accident while on the job and fatalities or significant injuries result, the whole company could face liability.

 This is why it is important to institute a driver safety program that not only reduces the chance of employee car accidents but also protects the company from liability if one does occur.
 Checking employees' motor vehicle records on a regular basis is particularly important because it greatly reduces the risk of a costly negligent entrustment lawsuit.